 Prior to LSBU, I taught in the Department of Culture, Media and Creative Industries at King’s College London, the Department of Geography, Environment and Earth Sciences at the University of Hull and the Department of Culture, Film and Media at the University of Nottingham.

-Prior to moving into academia, I was Director of the Mercury Prize for Album of the Year for more than a decade.
+Before moving into academia, I was Director of the Mercury Music Prize for Album of the Year for more than a decade.

 My research has a cultural and historical geographic emphasis and is focused on the UK, North America and Japan.
-It interrogates relationships between landscape, identity and representation, especially in relation to popular music and painting.
-Unifying my research is a recurring interest in how creative practice responds to and then subsequently shapes notions of place, memory and belonging across a variety of settings.
-Recently, I have developed a keen interest in geographical concerns surrounding early twentieth century Canadian landscape painting, a research passion that has resulted in me delivering papers at international conferences in London, Montreal and Grenoble.
+It interrogates relationships between landscape, identity and representation, especially in relation to popular music.
+Unifying my research is a recurring interest in how creative practice responds to and subsequently shapes notions of place, memory and belonging across a variety of settings.
+Recently, I have developed an interest in geographical concerns surrounding early twentieth century Canadian landscape painting, a research passion that has resulted in me delivering papers at international conferences in London, Montreal and Grenoble.